PXAccumulator: To Implement a Custom Accumulator Attribute

 RSSVEmployeeWorkOrderQtyAccumulator accumulator attribute for

 the RSSVEmployeeWorkOrderQty DAC.
-For each employee, the custom
+For each employee, this attribute

-attribute will compute the total of the number of assigned work orders and save the
+will compute the total of the number of assigned work orders and save the value in

 The attribute will be derived from the PXAccumulator system

 attribute.
-Although the base attribute can also be configured to add up the values
+The base attribute can also be configured to calculate the values in the

-use the custom attribute instead of the base one because you need to specify a
+instead use the custom attribute because you need to specify a custom restriction

-custom restriction for the number of work orders assigned to an employee (no more
+for the number of work orders assigned to an employee—a maximum of 10.

 To implement the custom accumulator attribute, do the following: